Pablo-Ivan/pablo-ivan.github.io/README.md

 * Firebase for actually creating the chat section.
 * FontAwesome for adding some icons.
 * W3.css for adding a fresh and lightweight css library based on Google's Material Design.
-* Google Analytics for, well, analytics.
+* Google Analytics for... well, analytics.

 My Projects:
 * Alpha System